genevaers/User-Documentation/docs/AdvancedFeatures/Examples/NewWorkbench.md

 3. Update the **Password** field.
 4. Save the User definition **File** > **Save**

-### In this example you will login as ADMIN and create a new general User ID.
+## Example 2: Login as ADMIN and create a new general User ID.

 1. Start the GenevaERS Workbench.
 2. In **Database Connection** > **Name** select **GenDev-Db2**.